Automattic/jetpack/readme.txt

 * Social Icons SVG: switch to the presentation role for better accessibility.
 * Subscriptions: display checkboxes above the comment submit button.
 * Sync: add new WP Cli commands to help in monitoring and updating sync settings.
+* Tracks: limit the length of the strings saved for feature searches.
 * WooCommerce Analytics: remove duplicate self-executing anonymous function.
 * WP Cli: ensure that WP Cli commands added by Jetpack include translator comments when necessary, to help with translations.